What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the relativistic regime

 The result (\ref{ConfKG}) clearly shows the conformal noninvariance of the KGE.
 Furthermore, it clearly shows that it does not help to set the mass $m$ to zero in the equation to achieve a conformal invariance of the latter.
 From the result (\ref{ConfKG}), our first interesting physical interpretation of the effect of the Weyl transformation on the wavefunction already emerges.
-The old wavefunction $\varphi(x)$ is perceived in the new spacetime as a wavefunction obeying a KGE with a source term.
-The source is, what we could call, the spacetime ``deformation current" $j_\mu^\Omega(x)=2\tilde{\nabla}_\mu\Omega/\Omega$.
+The old wavefunction $\varphi(x)$ is perceived in the new spacetime as a wavefunction obeying a KGE with a source term coupled to the gradient of the wavefunction.
+The source is, what we could call, the spacetime ``deformation current": $j_\mu^\Omega(x)=2\tilde{\nabla}_\mu\Omega/\Omega$.
 In fact, we see from this equation that the only way for the old wavefunction $\varphi(x)$ to also obey the KGE in the new spacetime, is to have the condition $\tilde{\nabla}^\mu\Omega\,\tilde{\nabla}_\mu\varphi=0$ satisfied.
 Physically, this means that only those waves propagating along the ``troughs'' of the deformed spacetime can also be solutions to the wave equation in the deformed spacetime.
-Such wavefunctions would in fact be insensitive to the deformations of spacetime, for they make their way though the deformations by propagating along the least ``resistant'' paths.
-Still, with some extra work on Eq.\,(\ref{ConfKG}), we arrive at another interesting physical picture of this noninvariance as we shall see shortly.
+Such wavefunctions would in fact be insensitive to the deformations of spacetime (the particles avoid the geometrically induced force), for they make their way though the deformations by propagating along the least ``resistant'' paths.

-Now, the usual next step taken in textbooks when discussing the conformal transformation of the KGE is to assume that the Klein-Gordon scalar $\varphi(x)$ is also transformed by the Weyl rescaling of spacetime in such a way that there is a linear relation between the new $\tilde{\varphi}(x)$ and the old $\varphi(x)$.
-Such assumed relation involves the conformal factor $\Omega(x)$, and is usually written in the form $\varphi(x)=\Omega^{s}\tilde{\varphi}(x)$, for some real exponent $s$, called a conformal weight\footnote{Note that our conformal weight is here the negative of the one usually displayed in textbooks where the transformation is instead displayed as, $\tilde{\varphi}(x)=\Omega^{s}\varphi(x)$.
-The form we displayed here for the transformation suits better our present analysis.}.
-We can then easily check that the new wavefunction $\tilde{\varphi}(x)$ obeys the following KGE in the new spacetime:
+Now, the next step is to assume that $\varphi(x)$ is also transformed by the Weyl rescaling in such a way that there is a linear relation between the new $\tilde{\varphi}(x)$ and the old $\varphi(x)$ written in the form $\varphi(x)=\Omega^{s}\tilde{\varphi}(x)$, for some real exponent $s$, called a conformal weight\footnote{Note that our conformal weight is here the negative of the one usually displayed in textbooks.
+The form we displayed here suits better our present analysis.}.
+We then find that $\tilde{\varphi}(x)$ obeys the following KGE in the new spacetime: